 The student will have a continued concentration of general basic fundamentals of singing dealing with vocal techniques as utilized in musical theater.
 Additional instruction will include basic body movement, acting techniques and musical theater song literature interpretation.
-(Enrollment is subject to audition.
-Bring the music of a prepared song to the first class meeting.)

 501 College Choir (1) UC:CSU - RPT 3